 Kittens are born with a soft duckling-like fur that eventually falls out during their adolescent phase, which begins at about six months.
 Until then, a kitten's fur is shorter and softer than adult fur.
 Like people, cat hair grows from skin follicles, but cats have compound follicles, which means they can grow as many as 15 hairs from a single follicle.

 As kittens lose their soft fur to make way for adult cat hair, it can look like an excessive amount of hair is falling out.
 But finding dust bunny-like balls of downy fur around your house is normal for kitten owners.
 That won't last long.
 Kitten fur will be replaced by courser hair by the time the felines are six to eight months old.

 A kitten shedding at three months is unusual.
 Most kittens begin shedding at six months old.
 Shedding depends on the breed, age, hormones, diet, and even health of the cat.
 If shedding results in visible bald patches, seek veterinary attention.

 Excessive hair loss may be a sign of illness or stress.
-While it is normal for kittens to start shedding at an early age, a condition known as congenital hypotrichosis will cause kittens to be born with little to no hair, and eventually be bald by 4 months.
-Other causes of early hair loss include parasites, ringworm and mange.
-Kittens are more likely to pick up diseases because of their undeveloped immune system, so signs of excess shedding at this age should be addressed by a veterinarian.
+While it is normal for kittens to start shedding at an early age, a condition known as congenital hypotrichosis will cause kittens to be born with little to no hair and eventually be bald by four months.
+Unfortunately, there is no specific treatment for this condition.